bartbutenaers/Node-RED-Tailscale-Tutorial/docs/reverse_proxy.md

 ```
 <source port>/<source path> --> forward --> <target port>/<destination path>
 ```
-+ If there are multiple applications listening to the source_port, each application will need to get a source_path.
++ If there are multiple applications listening to the same source_port, each application will need to get a source_path.
 Otherwise the source_path will be `/`.
-+ If there are multiple applications listening to the target_port, each application will need to get a target_path.
++ If there are multiple applications listening to the same target_port, each application will need to get a target_path.
 Otherwise the target_path will be `/`.

 Note that you need to specify inside applictions that they are running at a sub-path, so they can automatically add the sub-path to every incoming http request.
 It won't work if the application doesn't support sub-paths.